 Fair Housing Education and Outreach Roundtable

-Don’t miss this “first time- ever” 2-Day Roundtable for all FHIP and FHAP agencies in HUD’s Chicago Region.
+Don’t miss this “first time-ever” 2-day Roundtable for all FHIP and FHAP agencies in HUD’s Chicago Region.
 Region V features dozens of experienced, talented, creative individuals who have used hundreds of methods for educating and informing the public about their fair housing rights.

 The goal of this roundtable discussion is to bring together those individuals in one space at one time to celebrate their accomplishments, spark discussion, fuel creativity, and learn what other agencies have found to be successful.
 All those attending will be encouraged to share their insights, display their work and experiences.
-Agencies are invited to display their education and outreach materials in a “Show and Tell” event on Thursday evening.
+Agencies are invited to display their education and outreach materials in a “Show and Tell” reception on Thursday evening.

 The agenda will cover such topic such as: the best uses for social media, technology in training, effective community events, immigrant populations, programs for youth or teens, unique training and specialty classes, ways to make fair housing training fun and engaging and much more!